IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 Litigate Civil Tax Controversies in U.S. Tax CourtLitigate Civil Tax Controversies in U.S. Tax CourtLitigate Civil Tax Controversies in U.S. Tax Court

-Pro Bono Training & Apprenticeships in Trial Practice
+Remote and In-Person Pro Bono Practice & Apprenticeships in Trial Practice for Low-, Moderate- & High-Liability Tax Cases

 Press Release